Data Warehouse Testing Tool

 • Test Business Logic (Validation): The business validation is usually obtained from business users.

-7. Test Extracts: Finally, the data sent out of the data warehouse must be tested to ensure that it is
+7. Test Extracts: Finally, the data sent out of the data warehouse must be tested to ensure that it is populated correctly.

 Data Warehouse Data Validation Techniques